What is Lunesta?

 The most common side effects of Lunesta are:

 - You may still feel drowsy the next day after taking Lunesta.
 Do not drive or do other dangerous activities after taking Lunesta until you feel fully awake.

 These are not all the side effects of Lunesta.
-Ask your doctor or pharmacist for more information.
-Call your doctor for medical advice about side effects.
+Ask your healthcare professional or pharmacist for more information.
+Call your healthcare professional for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.